createev-games/createev.github.io/index.markdown

 layout: home
 ---

-## Hi, I'm Andrey
+Hi, I'm Andrey.

-In my free time I write, develop Apps and Games, and compose Music.
+I develop Apps and Games, and compose Music.
 Occasionally I share my progress here.

 While I have a successful career in business this site is dedicated solely to "creative me" and my personal creative adventures and passions.